ericdfournier/WOGRSS/README.md

-#WOGRSS
+#WOSS

-Use a multi-criteria weighted overlay analysis technique to discover suitable sites for the implementation of groundwater recharge surface spreading basins or direct subsurface injection wells.
+A GIS data preprocessing toolset for multi-criteria weighted overlay analyses involving the discovery of suitable sites for a given landuse application.
-For more read the documentation at: www.ericdfournier.com/WOGRSS
+For more read the documentation at: http://ericdfournier.github.io/WOSS

 ## INSTALLATION